Loading your recommendations…

 If you’d like to build out an itinerary exploring meaningful sites related to racial justice and civil rights, you’ll also find the International Civil Rights Center & Museum less than an hour away in Greensboro.
 The museum is devoted to understanding and advancing civil and human rights in this country and commemorates the fast-spreading Sit-In Movement of the 1960s.

-North Carolina Freedom Park will also be a great spot for people to visit once it opens in Raleigh in 2022.
-The award-winning design by the late, internationally recognized architect Phil Freelon, will honor the African American experience and struggle for freedom in North Carolina.
+North Carolina Freedom Park is also a great spot for people to visit.
+Opened in 2022, the award-winning design by the late, internationally recognized architect Phil Freelon, honors the African American experience and struggle for freedom in North Carolina.

 For movie buffs, Durham is best known for its backdrop in the movie “Bull Durham,” based on the minor league baseball team that still plays in the Bull City today (Visit North Carolina put together a great guide for how to experience the sites of “Bull Durham”).
 Though it was not filmed in Durham, the 2019 film “The Best of Enemies” starring Taraji P. Henson and Sam Rockwell is based on the true story of an unlikely friendship between an outspoken civil rights activist and a local leader of the Ku Klux Klan asked to co-chair a community summit about desegregating schools in Durham in the 1970s.